cloudback/docs/content/features/archive.md

 ### ZIP archives without password protection

 There is an option to disable archive encryption and switch to an unencrypted ZIP archive.
-This option is available for [custom storage](/features/various-backup-storages) only.
+This option is available for [customer managed storage](/features/customer-storages) only.
 The `Cloudback` build-in storage is password-protected and this behavior can't be changed.

 > **WARNING**: If you disable archive encryption, please take all necessary precautions to protect your backups inside your own storage from unauthorized access.

-The option resides in the `Storage Editor` dialog and can be set when you create or edit your own custom storage:
+The option resides in the `Storage Editor` dialog and can be set when you create or edit your own customer managed storage:

 <img src="/static/features/optional-password.png" alt="Open restored" width="500"/>